Thick Skin in Revision Rhinoplasty

 Nasal Structure & Thick Skin

-Hope for Patients with Thick Skin—and Realistic Expectations
+Hope for Patients with Thick Skin

-Because it takes longer for the swelling to go down following rhinoplasty for thick-skinned patients, revision surgery should not be performed until at least 12 months following primary surgery.
-Swelling from secondary procedures can take even longer to subside—sometimes 18 months or more, so prospective patients need to be prepared to wait for the results of revision rhinoplasty.
+Because it takes longer for the swelling to go down following rhinoplasty for thick-skinned patients, the revision surgery should not be performed until at least 12 months following primary surgery.
+Swelling from secondary procedures can take even longer to subside—sometimes 18 months or more, so prospective patients must be prepared to wait for the results of revision rhinoplasty.
 However, most patients feel that a beautiful result is well worth the wait, especially since rhinoplasty is a permanent procedure.